An Original Inspirational Moral Story

 The Two Arguing Tigers.

 Two tigers start to get into an argument while out for a walk

-The first tiger is adamant that he is right, the second tiger is certain that he is right, both won’t give in and the argument starts to escalate.
+The first tiger is adamant that he is right, and the second tiger is certain that he is correct, both won’t give in, and the argument starts to escalate.

 Just then, as they round a corner in the road, they meet a friendly meditating monk.

 “Ahhh now for sure we will see I am right.” says one tiger.

 “I don’t think so.” says the other tiger. “we shall see I am right.”